Hello, I'm Jack Harris, a 21 year-old undergraduate studying Computer Science at Jesus College, Oxford!

 Quest Log, a Gamified To-Do List

-The Solid Control Panel project that I am working on in third year is built using react.js.
+The Solid Control Panel project that I worked on in third year was built using react.js.
 Having no experience with react, I decided to build a to-do list with it to help familiarise me with the workflow of the framework.
 While this side-project is unlikely to ever be completed, the experience it gave me with react was invaluable.